bonjin6770/YATAGARASU/README.md

-# YATAGARASU
+# Yatagarasu
-This is YATAGARASU project.
+This is Yatagarasu project.